-The Disposition Site is part of the BGSC, for which esteemed modernist architect Paul Rudolph served as the coordinating architect.
-The complex as a whole is admired by fans of Brutalist architecture for its distinct features and its monumental scale, which is in keeping with the outsized role government played in that Urban Renewal era.
+The Disposition Site is part of the Boston Government Service Center (BGSC), for which esteemed modernist architect Paul Rudolph served as the coordinating architect.
+The complex as a whole is admired by fans of Brutalist architecture for its distinct features and its monumental scale, which is in keeping with the dominant role government played in that Urban Renewal era.
 DCAMM is in consultation with the Massachusetts Historical Commission and preservation advocates on an adaptive reuse approach that respects the significance of the site while allowing for much-needed improvements.
 Including the "Open Space Improvement Area" in the disposition site is part of that work.